 TEXT: KRISTIN HARALDSDÒTTIR ASPELUND, psychologist and couples therapist

 Are you asking yourself the question of how you can save the relationship?

 An important step is to is to involve your partner in the uncertainty you feel.

 It is not uncommon for couples to come to therapy, where one person has been dealing with an insecurity for a long time, without involving their partner.

-Unfortunately, it may have gone so far that the decision has already been made emotionally without the other person having had the opportunity to understand and meet needs.
-There might have been hope at an earlier time.
+Unfortunately, it may have gone so far that the decision has already been taken without the other party having had the opportunity to understand and meet needs, where there could have been hope of saving the relationship at an earlier stage.

 Other times couples arrive where one or both have, over time and in desperation, tried to express their wishes and needs, without managing to get closer to each other.

 Do you want to save the relationship?
 Regardless of where you stand in the process, in this text we will suggest some important questions that you can ask yourself in order to get to know your own needs and your own contribution in the relationship better:

 - Am I willing to put in the time and effort to get closer to my partner?

 - Am I able to distinguish between what belongs to me and what belongs to my partner?